srowley/ggity/README.md

 # The --wsl option doesn't support other browsers on Windows at this time.
 ```

-### Other checks
+## Build Process

-The library also includes an alias (```mix checks```) that runs Credo, Dialyzer, the visual tests and formatter in sequence.
+The library includes an alias (```mix checks```) that runs Credo, Dialyzer, the visual tests and formatter in sequence.
 I prefer to have all of those things in order before committing a change.

+GGity also includes guides that serve as a sort of visual doctest - the guides include several code examples, and those code examples are used to generate the graphics in the documents (so as a user you know that the code in the example will definitely generate the graphic in the documentation).
+Before pushing a new feature, the docs are rebuilt using ```mix build_docs```.
+I am still working out how best to do
+this without making the commit history somewhat messy.

 ## Acknowledgements

-I am very grateful to @mindok, the author of ContEx, who graciously accepted and provided feedback on contributions to that library, which in turn inspired me to write this (and flat out copy some a few parts of ContEx in so doing).
-I do not view GGity as a replacement for ContEx; it is a personal opportunity for me to learn a lot at my own pace.
+I am very grateful to @mindok, the author of Contex, who graciously accepted and provided feedback on contributions to that library, which in turn inspired me to write this (and flat out copy some a few parts of Contex in so doing).
+I do not view GGity as a replacement for Contex; it is a personal opportunity for me to learn a lot at my own pace.
 I made it public in case it might be helpful to others as an example.

 Acknowledgement is also due to Hadley Wickham and others who have built [ggplot2](https://ggplot2.tidyverse.org/); the library is great, but Wickham's grammar of graphics is really an excellent piece of academic work in its own right.
 Along with Edward Tufte's book I think it is safe to say a golden age of visualization ensued.